Master of Tech Comm

 - 6470: Studies in Specialized Documents (repeatable for up to 12 credits)

 - 6890: Studies in Writing & Rhetoric (repeatable for up to 6 credits)

 *Students may reach the required 33-credit total by taking the 9 required credits from ENGL 6400, 6410, and 6830 and the remaining 24 credits from the courses listed under B above.
 Alternatively, they may take up to 12 of the 24 credits through online classes outside the department.
 Students do not need to request approval if they fulfill these 12 credits with Instructional Technology and Learning Sciences (ITLS) courses.
 For instance, a student with a particular interest in learning communication software skills may reach the 33-credit total by taking ENGL 6400, 6410, and 6830 (9 credits), 4 classes from ITLS (12 credits), and the remaining 12 credits from the list under B above.
 To fulfill up to 12 remaining credits with courses outside of ITLS or list B above, contact the Director of Graduate Studies to request approval.

-To reiterate, any class not listed under A or B or mentioned above (e.g., 4 ITLS courses) will only count towards the student's program of study if it has been approved by the DGS Cooper Rompato and the Technical Communication and Rhetoric Faculty.
+To reiterate, any class not listed under A or B or mentioned above (e.g., 4 ITLS courses) will only count towards the student's program of study if it has been approved by the DGS Cooper Rompato and the Master of Technical Communication Faculty.

 Like all other graduate students at Utah State University, students in this online program must complete their Program of Study Form in accordance with rules and procedures set down by the School of Graduate Studies.
 For a full explanation of these rules, you may consult the USU University Catalog.

 Below are the most important rules and procedures, in Q & A form:

 From the date of your matriculation (the start of the term when you were officially accepted and began your studies) until graduation, you must be enrolled in at least 3 credits every semester except summers.